 No matter how many processes your project management office has put in place, certain issues may still remain — stubborn, persistent, and detrimental to your team’s success (and your sanity).
 So maybe it's time to lean into that project chaos and investigate from the ground up.
 Why is this issue there in the first place?
 Why hasn’t it been fixed already?
 Why is it a consistent issue?
 What is a lasting solution?
 How do you get team buy-in at every level?
 How do you adapt as new issues arise?

 Answers to these questions will vary across projects, teams, organizations, and industries just as the solutions will vary depending on the specific type of chaos at hand.
+Knowing how to how to start a project management office (PMO) and the right approach for your team is essential.
 Whether you’re trying to progress through a single problematic project or are looking to rework your organization’s entire approach to project management, these six steps can serve as a roadmap to help any PMO find their own answers and manage their projects out of chaos.

 1. Uncover the root cause of your project chaos